jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/currentballotstateof.md

 * Arguments:
   * `_projectId` is the ID of the project to check the ballot state of.
 * The view function can be accessed externally by anyone.
-* The function does not alter state on the blockchain.
+* The view function does not alter state on the blockchain.
-* The function overrides a function definition from the `IJBFundingCycleStore` interface.
+* The function overrides a function definition from the [`IJBFundingCycleStore`](../../../interfaces/ijbfundingcyclestore.md) interface.
-* The function returns a [`JBBallotState`](../../../enums/jbballotstate.md).
+* The function returns the project's current [`JBBallotState`](../../../enums/jbballotstate.md).

 ### Body

-1. Get a reference to the latest funding cycle for the `_projectId`.
+1. Get a reference to the latest funding cycle for the project.

     ```solidity
     // Get a reference to the latest funding cycle configuration.